 The Australian Government is providing $40 million to the $156 million Airport East project, part of the $282 million for road projects around Sydney Airport announced by the NSW Minister for Roads in June 2014.
 Australian Government funding is specifically allocated to the removal of the level crossing and construction of a road underpass and twin rail bridges.

-Major works are expected to commence in early 2017.
+Major works commenced in March 2017.